 Address: Rubicon Trail, South Lake Tahoe, CA 96150

 For any outdoor enthusiast visiting the Lake Tahoe area, the Rubicon Point Light is an absolute must-see.
-Located along the picturesque Rubicon Trail and offering stunning views of the shimmering lake and surrounding mountains, this lighthouse was built in 1919 to serve as a navigation aid for boats passing through.
+Located along the picturesque Rubicon Trail and offering stunning views of the shimmering lake and surrounding mountains, this lighthouse was built in 1919 as a navigation aid for boats passing through.

 Once inside, it’s possible to join a tour and learn all about its history.
-Climb to the top and your reward is an even more breathtaking view.
+Climb to the top, and your reward is an even more breathtaking view.

 See Related: Things to Do in Mariposa, California